Who Were Aquila and Priscilla? Micah Hendry

 RESOURCE: “New Testament Marriage: Lessons From Aquila & Priscilla” by Scott Pauley

-We are thrilled to announce the release of Scott Pauley’s new book.
-We trust this resource will serve your marriage, Sunday school class, discipleship efforts, and church families.
+We trust this study will serve your marriage, Sunday school class, discipleship efforts, and church families.
 This book is filled with bonus resources, relevant Scriptures, areas for note-taking, helpful quotes, and practical applications.
 Also, check out our Bible Apple plan that has been adapted from this book.

 Post Author